stevavoliajvar/stop_cloudflare/README.md

 * Add WTF-Cloudflare news to [NEWS.md](NEWS.md)

-* Take a look at add-on code and try it

 * Try & write new [Tool / Script](tool/)

 * Want something to read?
 [PDF](pdf/)